KRLoyd/holbertonschool-low_level_programming/0x12-more_singly_linked_lists/README.md

 * More practice with linked lists

 ### Project Notes
+#### Environment
+These functions have been tested on Ubuntu 14.05.5 LTS.
+Tests done in VirtualBox on Ubuntu via Vagrant(1.8.6).

 #### Data Structure
 The following data structure was provided by Holberton School for this project:
 ```